-We’ve been rolling out our artist Top 10 Best Songs list features, and perhaps Usher is definitely one of our most challenging ones to create.
-Few R&B artists have had as many timeless hits as Usher has had over the past two decades, so choosing his 10 best songs is no easy task.
+In the next edition of our Artist Top 10 Best Songs series, we take on the challenging task of trying to put a list together for Usher.
+Few R&B artists have had as many timeless hits as Usher has had over the past few decades, so choosing his 10 best songs is no easy task.

 Now is a good time to reflect back on this legendary artist and highlight some of the great work he’s shared with us during his career.
 In a recent podcast, we debated the direction of his current music, but there is really no debating the impact he’s had on r&b and the legacy he’s created for himself so far.